dhirajbadu/spring-security-oauth2-google/README.md

 * LinkedIn: https://www.linkedin.com/in/dhiraj-badu-41648b134/

 ### Customization
-If you need any contumization on the existing logic or you need other provider like okta, facebook, github, etc then feel free to email me.
+If you need any contumization on the existing logic or you need other provider like okta, facebook, github, etc then please feel free to email me.